Henry FitzHugh, 3rd Baron FitzHugh: Religious foundations

 During his travels to the Scandinavian Peninsula in 1406, he visited the Bridgettine Vadstena Abbey in Sweden, where he volunteered to help establish a Bridgettine community in England, and to donate for that purpose his manor of Cherry Hinton in Cambridgeshire.
 The result was Syon Monastery, established by Henry V in 1415 at Twickenham, Middlesex.
 He attended the Council of Constance in 1415.

 Marriage and children

 He married Elizabeth Grey (born c.
-1363), daughter of Sir Robert de Grey (a son of John de Grey, 1st Baron Grey de Rotherfield and his second wife the heiress Avice Marmion) by his wife Lora St Quentin.
-In the next generation the FitzHugh family thenceforth quartered the arms of Marmion and St Quentin, as shown later in the arms of Queen Catherine Parr and later still by Herbert, Earls of Pembroke, visible in Wilton House.
+1363), daughter of Sir Robert de Grey (a son of John de Grey, 1st Baron Grey de Rotherfield and his second wife the heiress Avice Marmion) by his wife Lora St. Quentin.
+In the next generation the FitzHugh family thenceforth quartered the arms of Marmion and St. Quentin, as shown later in the arms of Queen Katherine Parr and later still by Herbert, Earls of Pembroke, visible in Wilton House.
 By his wife he had eight sons and six daughters, including: